i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/getting-started.md

 ## Links to used tools

-Read more about the tools used in flamingo carotene packages:
+Read more about the tools used in Flamingo Carotene modules:

 *NPM*